AninditaBasu/indica/docs/api_vs.md

 ]
 ```

-## Parameters
+## Endpoints

-All parameters are path parameters.
+All parameters are path parameters, and all of them return a response in the following format:

 ### `words`